Fortnight (song): Commercial performance

 After one day of release, "Fortnight" set the single-day streaming record for any song on Spotify, surpassing the all-time peak previously held by Mariah Carey's song "All I Want for Christmas Is You" (1994).
 This achievement was registered in the Guinness World Records.
 The single debuted atop the Billboard Global 200, marking Swift's fifth number-one song and tying her with Bad Bunny for the most chart toppers among solo acts.
 It was one of the nine tracks from The Tortured Poets Department to debut within the top 10, extending Swift's number of top-10 entries to 33.

 In the United States, "Fortnight" debuted at number 9 on Adult Pop Airplay and number 13 on Pop Airplay.
 It tied her own "Shake It Off" (2014) as the highest debut on the former chart, and "Bad Blood" (2015) as the second-highest debut on the latter chart.
 On the Adult Pop Airplay chart dated June 22, 2024, the single reached number one to become Swift's record-extending 13th chart topper and Malone's second.
 On the Billboard Hot 100, "Fortnight" debuted at number one on the chart dated May 4, 2024.
 As Swift's 12th number-one single and seventh number-one debut, it tied Swift with Ariana Grande for the most number-one debuts for a female artist.
 "Fortnight" also marked Malone's fifth number-one single and first number-one debut.
 The single spent two consecutive weeks atop the Hot 100.

-"Fortnight" debuted at number one and was Swift's fourth number-one single in the United Kingdom and 12th in Australia.
+"Fortnight" is Swift's fourth number-one single in the United Kingdom and 12th in Australia.
 The single also topped the charts in Canada, Singapore, and the United Arab Emirates, as well as Billboards Hits of the World charts for Hong Kong, Malaysia, and the Philippines.
 It peaked at number two on the chart for the Middle East and North Africa (MENA) region, and charted within the top five of Billboards Hits of the World charts for Taiwan and Indonesia.
-Across other European territories, "Fortnight" reached the top ten in Austria, Denmark, Slovakia, Germany, Switzerland, the Netherlands, Belgium (Flanders), Norway, the Czech Republic, Sweden, Portugal, Latvia, Lithuania, and Iceland.
-It has been certified diamond in Brazil, five-times platinum in Australia, double platinum in New Zealand, and platinum in Belgium, France, Poland, Portugal, Spain, Switzerland, and the United Kingdom.
+Across Europe, "Fortnight" reached number two in Austria, Denmark, Germany, and Portugal; number three in Switzerland; number four in Flanders, Latvia, Lithuania, Norway, and Sweden; number five in Iceland; and the top 10 in Slovakia, the Netherlands, and the Czech Republic.
+The single has been certified diamond in Brazil, five-times platinum in Australia, double platinum in New Zealand and the United Kingdom, and platinum in Belgium, France, Poland, Portugal, Spain, and Switzerland.